 We analyzed the soft modem under different reservations-1 millisecond every 8 milliseconds (12.5%), 2ms/8ms (25%), 2ms/16ms (12.5%), 3ms/16ms (18.75%), 1ms/4ms (25%).
-The reservation is requested only after the initial modem period of about two seconds in order to avoid interference with this high interrupt rate period.
-During this initial period, the thread runs without a reservation but with a real-time priority.
-Since the soft modem causes audio computations during dial-up (different protocol attempts can be heard while connecting), and the kernel audio mixer threads run at priority no higher than 24, we assigned priority 24 to the thread during this initial period.
-Having sub-millisecond reservation accuracy would have allowed us to use a different reservation for the training period, for instance 0.1ms every 2.5ms.
+The reservation is requested only after the on-hook phase of about two seconds in order to avoid interference with this high interrupt rate period.
+During this initial phase, the thread runs without a reservation but with a real-time priority.
+Since the soft modem causes audio computations during dial-up (different protocol attempts can be heard while connecting), and the kernel audio mixer threads run at priority no higher than 24, we assigned priority 24 to the thread during this period.
+Having sub-millisecond reservation accuracy would have allowed us to use a different reservation for the on-hook phase, for instance 0.1ms every 2.5ms.

-6. Results
+6. RESULTS